modelscope/agentscope/examples/load_finetune_huggingface_model/README.md

 This example demonstrates how to load and optionally fine-tune a Hugging Face model within a multi-agent conversation setup using AgentScope.
 The complete code is provided in `load_finetune_huggingface_model.py`.

-## Background

-In the context of AgentScope, agents are designed to mimic user and assistant roles in a conversation.
-This setup allows for the integration and testing of different models from the Hugging Face Hub, enhancing their capabilities through fine-tuning with custom datasets.

 ## Functionality Overview

 This example allows you to: